jrx/vault-k8s-ns-tf/README.md

 careful to correctly set the minikube cluster IP in the `terraform.tfvars` file.
 You can get this by running a `minikube ip`.
 5. `cd` back to the POC root directory and then run `./3-deploy-apps.sh` to deploy the apps onto Kubernetes
 6. Follow the instructions in the output of this script to open the relevant pages on each nginx container web server.
 They'd be
-    * `/cs.html` to access the customer-success specific secret.
+    * `/cs.html` to access the sea specific secret.
-    * `/csa.html` to access the csa-team specific secret.
+    * `/sa.html` to access the sa-team specific secret.
-    * `/colinapp.html` or `/lewisapp.html`, depending on the app, to access the app-specific secret.
+    * `/janapp.html` or `/saraapp.html`, depending on the app, to access the app-specific secret.

 ## Further Considerations